-US 80 at Skidaway Road and SR 204/Truman Parkway Area Safety Improvements.
-The area around US 80 at Skidaway Road and SR 204/Truman Parkway experiences a relatively high rate of truckinvolved crashes - primarily sideswipe same direction and rear end crashes.
+- US 80 at Skidaway Road and SR 204/Truman Parkway Area Safety Improvements.
+The area around US 80 at Skidaway Road and SR 204/Truman Parkway experiences a relatively high rate of truck-involved crashes primarily sideswipe same direction and rear end crashes.
 The area is characterized by a substantial number of commercial developments with multiple, closely spaced driveways.
-Perform a safety audit at this location to identify potential solutions for improving truck safety.

-- US 17 Corridor Study Phase II.
+Perform a safety audit at this location to identify potential solutions for improving truck safety. - US 17 Corridor Study Phase II.
 Perform a corridor study focused on safety, operations, and access management for US 17 between SR 196 and I-516.
 Both the South Bryan Transportation Study and the Regional Freight Transportation Plan observed performance challenges along this corridor.
-Note that the 2023 Chatham County TSPLOST recommended a corridor study for US 17 as a Tier 1 project, but the Regional Freight Transportation Plan recommends adding a second phase to this study and extending the project limits south to SR 196. - Port Area Pavement Conditions.
+Note that the 2023 Chatham County TSPLOST recommended a corridor study for US 17 as a Tier 1 project and Chatham County is currently in the process of beginning this study.
+However, the Regional Freight Transportation Plan recommends adding a second phase as part of a future study that extends the project limits south to SR 196. - Port Area Pavement Conditions.
 Roadways in the immediate vicinity of the Port tend to have poor pavement conditions due to the prevalence of heavy truck traffic.
 In addition, trucks that travel directly between terminals in this area are allowed to exceed gross vehicle weight limits.
-This project recommends upgrading in pavement conditions throughout the constitutionally exempted sub-area bounded by the Savannah River and the municipal limits of Garden City, Savannah, and Port Wentworth in unincorporated Chatham County.
+This project recommends upgrading in pavement conditions throughout the constitutionally exempted sub-area bounded by the Savannah River and the municipal limits of Garden City, Savannah, and Port Wentworth in unincorporated Chatham County (see Figure 3.7).
 Furthermore, this recommendation provides an opportunity for a public-private partnership.
 Another recommendation made by the RFTP (discussed in detail in the land use section of the report) is for the region to support community improvement districts (CID) centered on the region's freight activity centers.
 This is the type of project that a CID would be well-positioned to contribute funding towards and to lead on behalf of the region. - East-West Connectivity: DeRenne Ave.
 Access Control, SR 204/Truman Pkwy. at White Bluff Rd. and Abercorn St. Interchange, and I-95 at SR 204 Interchange.
 The lack of east-west connectivity for freight movements across the City of Savannah is an issue that came up often as part of stakeholder outreach.
 The RFTP proposes a series of recommendations focused on existing critical east-west routes DeRenne Ave. and SR 204/Truman Pkwy. to address this challenge.